Uncoupling with Intention: How to End a Relationship with Care and Clarity

 Leaning in- wanting to repair, reconnect, or hold on

-From an attachment perspective, this makes sense.
+Although this is very painful, from an attachment perspective, this makes sense.

 When a bond feels threatened: